 - Petrobras, if it uses its right to hold the minimum stake of the relevant area (and possibly other oil companies).

 Although the execution of a PSA is usually preceded by a bid proceeding, Petrobras can also be directly hired if this is deemed relevant for preserving national interests and attaining the energy policy’s goals.

 What criteria are considered in awarding exploration and production rights (eg, are there any restrictions on the participation of foreign investors/companies)?

 Both the concession and production sharing regimes will be preceded by a public bid proceeding, which is open to Brazilian and foreign companies.
 Under the Petroleum Law, only companies that comply with certain technical, economic and legal requisites established by the ANP can obtain authorisation for oil and gas exploration and production.

 If a foreign company wins the bid proceeding, it must set up a company organised under Brazilian law, whose headquarters and management are located in Brazil.

 However, in certain exceptional circumstances, the National Council for Energy Policy can propose that Petrobras be directly contracted for the exploration and production of oil and natural gas under the production sharing regime, in order to secure national interests and fulfil Brazil’s energy policy.

-Further, when it comes to pre-salt or strategic areas, the Pre-salt Law provides that Petrobras must be the operator and hold a minimum stake of 30% in any consortium formed with other oil companies for public bid proceedings.
-This rule may be amended by Congress shortly.
+Further, when it comes to pre-salt or strategic areas, the Pre-salt Law provides that Petrobras can execute its preferential right to be the operator and hold a minimum stake of 30% in any consortium formed with other oil companies for public bid proceedings.

 Pursuant to the Petroleum Law, companies can carry out oil and gas exploration and production individually or through a consortium with other companies.
 Under a consortium agreement, a leader company will be appointed as responsible for the operations, while the other members will be joint and severally liable for the obligations undertaken under the agreement.